General Contractor Invoice Template with Change Orders

 Why general contractor invoices become confusing

-A simple invoice app may work for a handyman job or a one day service call.
-But general contracting work usually involves more detail:
+General contractors juggle a lot of moving parts.
+A simple invoice app might be fine for a handyman job or a one-day service call, but general contracting work usually carries far more detail:

 1. Original scope.